Barata-Ribeiro/GitPop/README.md

 ## 🤝 Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## 🔮 Future Goals

-The plan is to continuously improve GitPop, expand its functionality, and provide users with an even more comprehensive overview of GitHub user profiles.

 ## 📜 License